parts of indian constitution

 What Are the 25 Parts of Indian Constitution?

-The 25 parts of Indian Constitution are the main divisions of the supreme law that define the country’s structure.
+The 25 parts of the Indian Constitution are the primary divisions of the supreme law that define the country’s structure.

 PartSubjectArticles